FAQs

 • Herbology is a key component of traditional East Asian medicine, utilizing the beneficial properties of various plants and herbs.
 These natural substances contain chemical compounds that are the basis for many contemporary medications.

-Chinese herbal medicine can aid in addressing numerous health concerns such as digestive problems, respiratory ailments, skin issues, stress-related challenges, sleep disturbances, fertility support, and more.
+Chinese herbal medicine can aid in addressing numerous health concerns such as digestive problems, respiratory ailments, skin issues, stress-related challenges, sleep disturbances, menstrual support, and more.

-• While we do not accept insurance at this time, we are happy to provide you with a superbill, which you can then submit to your provider for possible reimbursement.
+• While we do not accept insurance at this time, we are working toward providing superbills that you can submit to your provider for possible reimbursement.

 • For up-to-date information regarding our fees for various services, please visit our Bookings Page.